kaimibk/blog/_Intro_Data_Science/2019-09-25-Polynomial_Regression.md

       5.49131564e+04 -2.08470731e+04  3.96910137e+03 -2.98659424e+02]

-As we can see, we fit 19th degree polynomial.
+As we can see, we fit a 19th degree polynomial.
 Let us try to visualize (1) the true mapping, (2) the noisy observations, and (3) the overfit model.
 We will be using the `np.clip` to trim the fit function because it oscillates quite vigorously.

 ```python